 If all the odd numbers came up six times over a draw period of say, five hundred games, then the chances of winning are one in every eighty-three draws.

 The caveat is, as we’ve outlined here, all lottery draws are different, and care needs to be taken when selecting numbers anyway.
-Use your initiative and your computer to map out the chances of winning for each lottery draw you play.
+Use your initiative and your computer to map out the chances of winning each lottery draw you play.

 Calculating Statistics for Odd/Even Wins